-- Leadership Experience Mr. Van Noy has held various leadership and executive positions including Executive Vice President, President, and Chief Executive Officer of the Company. - Industry Experience Mr. Van Noy helped lead the re-branding and re-structuring of the Company, including the launch of the new Warp 9 Total Commerce Platform ("TCP").
+- O Leadership Experience Mr. Van Noy has held various leadership and executive positions including Executive Vice President, President, and Chief Executive Officer of the Company. - o Industry Experience Mr. Van Noy helped lead the re-branding and re-structuring of the Company, including the launch of the new Warp 9 TCP.
 In addition, Mr. Van Noy led the Company to a strategic partnership with the industry leading mobile commerce technology provider, Moovweb, to offer cutting edge mobile commerce website technology to its customers.

-Gregory Boden, age 41, has been a director of the Company since November 17, 2011.
-On April 24, 2012 Mr. Boden was appointed Chief Financial Officer of the Company, a position previously held by Mr. Beifuss.
+Gregory Boden, age 42, has been a director of the Company since November 17, 2011 and the Corporate Secretary of the Company since February 11, 2013.
+On April 24, 2012 Mr. Boden was appointed Chief Financial Officer of the Company.
 From June 1, 2011 to March 1, 2012, Mr. Boden served as an independent contractor assisting the Company in accounting and financial reporting matters.
 In addition to his position as Chief Financial Officer, Mr. Boden has served since January 1, 2011 as the President of Bountiful Capital, LLC, a Santa Barbara based private equity company.
 Prior to joining the Company, from September 2006 to October 2009, Mr. Boden worked in public accounting in the audit practice of KPMG, LLP, after which, from October 2009 to December 2010, he and managed the franchise accounting, treasury and cash application departments of Select Staffing, a nationwide staffing company.